Under normal circumstances, Amazon Prime Day would already be behind us, as it usually falls in mid-July.

 - in your Sponsored Products ads

 Good to know for Prime Day: A coupon will only become active two days after you created it — at the earliest.
-Set a reminder for the beginning of July.
+Set a reminder for the last week of September.

 Deal of the Day

 Only for Vendors.
 Like Lightning Deals, ‘Deal of the Day’ promotions feature prominently on the Amazon Deals page, but they run for 24h instead of just a few hours.

 On normal days, they are often the first deal a shopper will see — on Prime Day, there’s a good chance that bargain-hungry buyers will go for a ‘Deal of the Day’ as well.